 - Make the chili: Place beer and ground beef in an unheated medium saucepan.
 Use your fingers to gently break apart beef by rubbing pieces lightly until it makes a slurry with the liquid.
 You don’t want chunks or lumps.
 Stir in garlic, salt, and cracker crumbs and place over medium-high heat.
 Bring mixture to a boil, stirring to keep it from sticking to the bottom of pot.
 Reduce heat to medium-low and cook, stirring frequently to prevent sticking.
 Cook until liquid has largely evaporated.
 The chili should hold its shape on a spoon.
 Stir in tomato paste.
 Remove from heat and stir in spices.
 Cover and let sit for 5 minutes before serving.

-- In a medium bowl, season cabbage with salt and pepper to taste.
+- Make the slaw: In a medium bowl, season cabbage with salt and pepper to taste.
 Thin mayonnaise with buttermilk, then mix with cabbage.
 Set aside.

-Chef’s Note: I like Hefeweizen, so I pour out the cup of beer to go flat and then drink the rest.
+: I like Hefeweizen, so I pour out the cup of beer to go flat and then drink the rest.
 The citrus and coriander notes in the Hefeweizen probably don’t survive the slow simmer, but I like to think they do.
-You can use any light flavored beer, but not a stout or porter.
+You can use any light beer, but not a stout or porter.
 Cheap beer is traditional.